laryn/videojs/README.md

 # Video.js

 Video.js is a HTML5-based video player with a built-in Flash fallback for older browsers.
 This means that videos can be played on nearly all devices and operating systems, provided the right codecs are used.

-This module is a support module for Video.js.
-It doesn't contain Video.js itself, but integrates it with the File, Link and Video modules after you've installed it.
+This module is a support module for `Video.js` -- you can use the bundled version, CDN version, or download your own version and this module integrates it with the File, Link and Video modules after you've installed it.

 ## Includes

-- Support for Video.js 4.0.0+
+- Support for Video.js 4.0.0+ (CDN and Bundled library default to 8.17.3)
 - Support for subtitle tracks.
 - Support for looping, hiding player controls and changing preload behavior.
 - Setup above settings for each field and view individually, as well as width and height of the player.
 - Load the Video.js files from the Video.js CDN - downloading and installing the player is not necessary.
 - Locate the Video.js files using the Libraries API.
 - Sub-module: Video.js HTTP Live Streaming.
 Extends the functionality of Video.js by combining multiple m3u8 files into one file that can be used for bandwidth switching.
 - Sub-module: VideoJS Filter.
 Provides a filter so videos can be inserted into any entity with a textarea field: nodes, blocks and so on.

 ## Required dependencies